-All of the Board's investments were in certificates of deposit.
+The Board had \$83,927.16 in certificates of deposit.
 These certificates of deposit are classified as "Deposits" in order to determine insurance and collateralization.
 However, they are classified as "Investments" on the financial statements.

-The Board also had \$1,266,579.95, recorded in cash and cash equivalents, that is on deposit with the State for future debt service payments.
+The Board also had \$1,575,549.00, recorded in cash and cash equivalents, that is on deposit with the State for future debt service payments.